 The information for the Rakuten Cash Back Visa® Credit Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

-The Rakuten Cash Back Visa® Credit Card is best for online shopping.
-But you can earn cash rewards with participating meal kits and food delivery companies.
-Examples include Postmates and Love with Food.
+The Rakuten Cash Back Visa® Credit Card is excellent for online shopping.
+However, you can earn cash rewards on eligible meal kits and food delivery companies, such as Postmates and Love with Food.

 You earn 3% cash back on most Rakuten.com (previously Ebates), Rakuten Hotels, travel offers, and in-store offers.
 All non-bonus purchases earn 1% back.
 This card can make sense if you shop online using the Rakuten cash back app.